 State the use of echo by a bat, dolphin and fisherman.

-Bats produce sound which get reflected back from an obstacle.
+Bats produce sound which gets reflected back from an obstacle.
 By hearing the echo, they come to know the location of the obstacle and fly safely without colliding with it.

 By hearing their echo and emitting the ultrasonic waves dolphins detect their enemy and obstacle.
 They hunt their prey by using ultrasonic waves.

-A fisherman sends an ultrasonic pulse from a source and receive the pulse from the fish.
+A fisherman sends an ultrasonic pulse from a source and receives the pulse from the fish.
 Hence fisherman use echoes to catch fishes.

 How do bats avoid obstacles in their way, when in flight?